AbsaOSS/generate-release-notes/README.md

 ## Features
 ### Built-in
 #### Release Notes Support
-This action enables GitHub pull requests to include a dedicated section for release notes, making it easier for maintainers to track changes and updates.
+This action enables GitHub pull requests to include a dedicated section for release notes in its description, making it easier for maintainers to track changes and updates.

 - **Format:** The section must begin with the title `Release Notes:`, followed by the release notes in bullet points.
 - **Example:** Here is an example of how to structure the release notes (case-sensitive):